Girls und Panzer das Finale: Part 4

 The quick elimination of the Anglerfish Team sinks the morale of Ōarai and sends shockwaves to viewers of the game.
 Anzu takes an impromptu role as commander to keep the team from falling apart and has their tanks protect the Anteater Team by digging trenches in the snow.
-After discovering an abandoned underground aqueduct for escape, Anzu appoints Azusa Sawa as the new commander, before the Turtle Team's tank is taken out by the "White Witch", Jouko.
+After discovering an abandoned underground aqueduct for escape, Azusa Sawa takes over as the new commander when the Turtle Team's tank is taken out by the "White Witch", Jouko.
 Sawa leads the Ōarai tank teams to weed out Jouko and eliminate her, through baiting tactics.
 With Sawa's commands, she allows Ōarai tanks to outnumber Keizoku's flagship tank, Mika.
 However, Mika lures them into a trap, causing both Keizoku's and Ōarai's tanks to plunge down the side of a mountain.
 As the two teams fight, while sliding down the mountainside, an avalanche takes out all but the Anteater Team and two Keizoku tanks, including Mika.
 Keizoku chases Ōarai into a village, where they are tricked by a diversion allowing the Anteater Team to eliminate Keizoku's flagship tank and win the match.
 Meanwhile, Kuromorimine and St. Gloriana face each other in the semifinals.
 Darjeeling overwhelms Erika, by spreading Kuromorimine's teams apart.
 Before St. Gloriana can corner Kuromorimine, a sandstorm allows Erika to regroup and bring the match to an even playing field.
 St. Gloriana then introduces their new transfer student, Alice Shimada, who enacts a decisive blow on Kuromorimine and wins the match, deciding the final match between St. Gloriana and Ōarai.